michael-zucchetta/bauta/Readme.md

 ```

 ## Dataset
-First you will have to create a dataset and for that you will need either
-paths to images or URLs to them.
 The dataset is composed of two types of images:
 - **Objects**: these are png images with transparent background of the different
 classes you support.
 In case of a dataset of pets, you will have to provide